 Vitamin D recommendations vary from province to province.
 Talk with your doctor about how much vitamin D you need.

 Recommended vitamin D intake (international units a day)

 Females 51–70 years

 71 and older

 Most Canadians do not get enough vitamin D from food or sun and need supplements.
 Alberta Health services recommends:

 Talk with your doctor about how much and what sources of supplements are right for your child.
 Although breastfed babies get the best possible nutrition, they need vitamin D supplements to maintain or improve their health.
 Vitamin D for babies is usually a liquid supplement that you add to a bottle of breast milk with a dropper or drip into your baby's mouth.

 Women who are pregnant or breastfeeding need the same amount of calcium and vitamin D as other women their age.

-Many foods are fortified with calcium and vitamin D, and your body uses sunshine to make its own vitamin D. From age 9 through 18, girls need more calcium from foods to meet the daily recommended intake.
-If they cannot get enough calcium from foods, a calcium supplement may be needed.
+Many foods are fortified with calcium and vitamin D, and your body uses sunshine to make its own vitamin D. From ages 9 through 18, girls need extra calcium to meet the daily recommended intake.
+If they can't get enough calcium from foods, they may need supplements.